enguerranws/import-youtube-videos-as-wp-posts/readme.txt

 =How can I get a Google API key?=

-To use this plugin, you'll need to create a Google Youtube API key.
+To use this plugin, **you'll need to create a Google Youtube API key**.
 Dealing with Google Developers Console can be a bit confusing, you need to : create a project, make the API data you need active and generate a public API key.
 Here's how to do that:
 1. Login to Google using your Google account.
 2. Go to the Developers Console > Projects
 Click on "Create a project" (you'll need to give it a title and an ID)